One Tree Hill (TV series): Reception

-Although season 2 is the show's highest-rated season, it was also criticized.
-The complaints include the loss of basketball, confusion over which girl Lucas should end up with, stereotypical backstabbing and plotting and Dan being turned into an almost cartoon-ish villain.
+Although the second season was the show's highest-rated, it was criticized in terms of quality.
+The complaints included the loss of basketball, confusion created about the Peyton–Lucas–Brooke love triangle, stereotypical backstabbing and plotting and Dan being turned into an almost cartoon-ish villain.
 Arbuckle said, "Dan is a jealous man, and the writers come dangerously close to making him nothing more than an evil man."
 Amy Kane of Film.com called the character "the most ridiculous villain never to twirl a mustache".
 Although Arbuckle called the plot-level elements satisfying, he criticized the dialogue, saying that the writers fail to convince with the slang or Black English of the teenagers, or the language of businessmen.
 He credited male viewers with watching partly for the physically attractive girls.
 One of the more complimented additions to season 2 was character Anna Taggaro, credited by AfterEllen.com as the first recurring bisexual character of color on television; some fans, however, debated whether the character was bisexual or gay.

 TheCinemaSource.com said the show's third season dialogue is "clever and sarcastic from the last word of a scene to the very first of the next" and complimented "Dan's witty comeback lines".

 By the fourth season, the show had shifted to melodrama.

 The fifth season's timeline skip, showing the characters in their lives after high school and college, was successful, and is thought to have successfully avoided jumping the shark; viewership also returned to an all-time high.
 BuddyTV's Don Williams said, "The fifth season of One Tree Hill completely reinvented the series. ...
 It was a risky move, but one that ultimately paid off."
 Conversely, Ginia Bellefante of The New York Times stated, "Not one of the newly minted 22-year-olds on One Tree Hill blogs or dresses coolly or speaks cleverly or gives any indication of having learned anything at all in college."
 She characterized the portrayal of twenty-somethings as "so wildly inauthentic and unfamiliar as to make watching it feel like foreign correspondence", but added that the show was "a no-arrogance, no-entitlement zone" and that she was content to continue watching it.